Gérard Depardieu: 2023–2024

-2025 sexual assault trial
+2025

-Depardieu's trial on two counts of sexual assault said to have occurred during the shooting of The Green Shutters was scheduled to begin on 28 October 2024.
-That day, Depardieu's lawyer said that health concerns meant he was unable to attend court.
-The trial was rescheduled, and began on 24 March 2025.
+Depardieu's trial on two counts of sexual assault said to have occurred during the shooting of The Green Shutters was scheduled to begin in October 2024.
+On that day, Depardieu's lawyer said that health concerns meant he was unable to attend court.
+The trial was rescheduled, and began in March 2025.

 Depardieu spoke in his own defense, taking the stand for three days.
-He denied any sexual misconduct, but appeared sometimes confused and unfocused.
-Several women testified that they had been groped by Depardieu on film sets, or had seen him grope other women.
-Fanny Ardant, his friend and co-star in several films including The Green Shutters, testified of his good character.
-Anouk Grinberg, who had also co-starred with Depardieu in that film, attended the trial in support of the two plaintiffs.
+While he denied all allegations of sexual misconduct, he appeared at times confused and unfocused.
+Several women testified that they had been groped by Depardieu on film sets, or had seen him grope others.
+Fanny Ardant, his close friend and co-star in several films including The Green Shutters, testified to his good character.
+Conversely, Anouk Grinberg, who also co-starred with Depardieu in the film, attended the proceedings in support of the two plaintiffs.

-On 13 May 2025, Depardieu was convicted on both counts of sexual assault.
-He was handed an 18 month suspended sentence.
-The court commented that Depardieu did not appear to have "grasped the notion of consent".
-He appealed his conviction.
+In May 2025, Depardieu was convicted on both counts of sexual assault and handed an 18-month suspended sentence.
+In its ruling, the court noted that Depardieu did not appear to have "grasped the notion of consent".
+He appealed against his conviction.
+The appeal trial is scheduled to take place from November 16 to 20, 2026.

-Awards
+Awards and honors

 Depardieu has been nominated for the César for Best Actor in a Leading Role 17 times during his career and won it twice, in 1981 and 1991.
 He was also nominated for an Oscar in 1990 for his role in Cyrano de Bergerac.

-Besides his acting accolades, he has been awarded the following order of merits:
+Besides his acting accolades, he has been awarded the following order of merits and honors: